Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 Curly hair Tarantula

 This species of Tarantula is fairly calm, hardy, and extraordinarily mellow, making it an obvious choice for both beginner and advanced tarantula enthusiasts.
 Its popularity stems from its easy care requirements, inexpensiveness, and wide availability.
-This Newworld Tarantula is found in rainforests, near rivers, and at the base of large trees in Honduras, Nicaragua, and Costa Rica regions of Central America.
+In the Central American countries of Honduras, Nicaragua, and Costa Rica, this New World tarantula can be found at the base of tall trees, in rainforests, and next to rivers.

 The Curly-haired tarantulas are terrestrial and semi-burrowing in nature and prefer to spend most of their time out of their hide.